 Palmetto also provides several contact methods, making it easier to get assistance with account or system issues.
 Homeowners can reach the customer support team via phone, email, online chat, or the company’s dedicated app.
 Our team found the online chat was the quickest contact method, with a rep responding to our inquiry after just a few minutes.

-Palmetto Solar has accreditation and an A+ rating with the Better Business Bureau (BBB).* Many customers praise Palmetto for its timely project updates and equipment quality.
-Negative customer reviews point out long waiting periods for activations and equipment repairs.
+Palmetto Solar has accreditation with the Better Business Bureau (BBB) but is currently not rated.
+With 3.2 out of 5 stars, customers have shared mixed reviews about Palmetto Solar.
+Many customers have praised Palmetto for its timely project updates and equipment quality.
+Negative customer reviews, however, have point edout long waiting periods for activations and equipment repairs.

 Check out what Palmetto Solar customers say about their experiences below:

 “Palmetto has kept me well informed about the project and the next step [in] the entire process.
-I am very happy with the end result. it did take a bit longer than I anticipated but well worth it!
+I am very happy with the end result.
+It did take a bit longer than I anticipated but [was] well worth it!
 Palmetto is always quick to respond to any questions.
 My solar panels are producing above my expectations.
-So happy I went with Palmetto.” — Kay G. via BBB
+So happy I went with Palmetto.” —Kay G. via the BBB

 Palmetto customers can choose from the following solar panel financing options: